Global Witness: Anonymous companies

 Global Witness campaigns against anonymous companies and for registers of beneficial ownership.
 Anonymous companies are a legal business practice but can be used for purposes such as laundering money from criminal activity, financing terrorism, or evading taxes.

 Banks

-In 2009 Global Witness launched a campaign on the role of banks in facilitating corruption.
-Its report, Undue Diligence, names some of the major banks that have done business with corrupt regimes.
-It argues that "by accepting these customers, banks are assisting those who are using state assets to enrich themselves or brutalise their own people" and that "this corruption denies the world's poorest people the chance to lift themselves out of poverty and leaves them dependent on aid."

 Global Witness is on the Coordinating Committee of Taskforce on Financial Integrity and Economic Development, and is a member of BankTrack, and the UNCAC Coalition of Civil Society Organisations.
 In May 2009, Global Witness employee, Anthea Lawson, testified before the U.S. House Financial Services Committee on "Capital Loss, Corruption and the Role of Western Financial Institutions".
-In a letter to The Guardian dated 9 February 2010, Ms Lawson accused UK banks of "demonstrated complicity" in corruption.

-Sudan

-Global Witness has campaigned for transparency in Sudan's oil industry.
-Global Witness published Fuelling Mistrust in June 2009, a report that detailed discrepancies of up to 26 percent between the production figures published by the Sudanese government and those published by the main oil company operating in the region, CNPC.
-A peace deal between the north and the south was predicated on an agreement to share the revenues from oil.

-Zimbabwe diamonds

-In June 2010, Global Witness criticized Zimbabwe for large-scale human rights abuses committed in the Marange diamond fields.
-It published a report Return of the Blood Diamond which criticised the Kimberley Process Certification Scheme for repeatedly failing to react effectively to the crisis in Zimbabwe.
-In July 2010 Tendai Midzi, writing in The Zimbabwe Guardian, accused Global Witness and Partnership Africa Canada of being "but a figment of the western governments they represent".

 Malaysia

-Global Witness exposed corruption in land deals within the administration of Taib Mahmud, the chief minister of the state of Sarawak in Malaysia through the video titled "Inside Malaysia's Shadow State."
+Global Witness exposed corruption in land deals within the administration of Taib Mahmud, the chief minister of the state of Sarawak in Malaysia through the video titled "Inside Malaysia's Shadow State".
 The video featured footage of conversations with relatives of Taib and their lawyer where Global Witness agents posed as potential investors.